 In the State of Florida, there is a 3-year mandatory minimum prison sentence for the crime of trafficking in cocaine.
 It doesn't matter if you have no prior record.
 The minimum plea offer the State Attorney will make if you are charged with trafficking in cocaine is 3 years in prison.
-That is why so many people opt to hire a criminal defense attorney in South Florida when charged with trafficking.
+That is why so many people opt to hire a criminal defense attorney in Miami-Dade County when charged with trafficking.

 Mandatory minimum sentences can be waived by the State, but this requires work.
 A criminal defense lawyer must expose the weaknesses in the case.
 This can be done through some of the following criminal defense tactics:

 a) Re-weighing the contraband - If the police weighed the suspect cocaine out at 28 grams or above, a reweighing of the contraband by an independent agency may show results of less than 28 grams.
 That makes the charge possession with intent to sell cocaine, which is only a second-degree felony with no mandatory minimum sentence attached.
 If you have no prior record, your attorney may be able to resolve your case to a withhold of adjudication and probation.

 b) Re-testing the contraband - Let's face it, the police want to arrest you and see you convicted if they suspect you are trafficking in cocaine.
 However, the tests they perform on the suspect cocaine may be inaccurate.
 A private laboratory with no vested interest in the case can perform a series of tests on the suspect cocaine to determine whether or not the substance is actually cocaine.
 28 grams of cocaine equals trafficking, but 28 grams of baking soda or baby powder equals a nolle prosse.